zakski/accrete-starform-stargen/README.md

 Its written in ibm basic which I could not even begin to guess how to compile.
 So I have ran the article through a web ocr utility and abandoned cleaning that up until I have more time.

+#### Acrete (psuedocode)

+Gilham's second iteration, published on Usenet.

+The psuedo code just reiterates the info published in the WD article.

 ### Burdick
 ***